ReemaSaf/AdminSite/README.md

+How to install and run the code for the Admin
-In the project directory, run the command:
+In the project terminal, run the command:

 ### `npm start`